 • Tea has the lowest concentration of active ingredients.
 It is prepared by brewing crushed raw materials in heated water from 50 to 100 degrees, depending on the recipe.

-• To prepare the infusion, the raw material is poured with hot water (up to 60 degrees) and infused for a long time, and then filtered.
+• To prepare the infusion, the raw materials are poured with hot water (up to 60 degrees) and infused for a long time, and then filtered.

 Infusions and decoctions, unlike tea, are diluted with water before use.